Nüziders

 Nüziders is a municipality in the district of Bludenz in the Austrian state of Vorarlberg.
 It was capital of the historical County of Sonnenberg which is referred to in the formal style of the Emperor of Austria.

 Population

+Transport

+Nüziders railway station is an intermediate station on the Vorarlberg railway line (Vorarlbergbahn) traversing Vorarlberg in a north-south direction.
+The railway station is called at by the S1 regional train service of Vorarlberg S-Bahn, operated by Austrian Federal Railways (ÖBB).